danielsilva2017/yamlChanger/README.md

 ## Post Thesis Changes

-API now gets a new parameter: "index" - to change the proper container, if there are more than one container Multiple bug fixes also solved to make changes a bit faster
+* API now gets a new parameter: "index" - to change the proper container, if there is more than one container
+* Multiple bug fixes also solved to make changes a bit faster